Getting barreled is not the hardest thing in the world. But what should you do to maximize tube time when riding the perfect blue barreling wave?

 While inside the barrel, always keep your eyes on the exit.

-By being aware of your surroundings, you'll be able to read the wave and the falling lips all the time and avoid surprises.
+By being aware of your surroundings, you'll be able to read the wave and the falling lips at all times and avoid surprises.

 3. Exiting the Tube